hedera-dev/js-testing/README.md

 TODO

-How to contriute to this project:
+How to contribute to this project:

 - Create a fork of this repo on github
 - Clone that forked copy using github